adridjs/thesis2020/gebiotoolkit/README.md

 ```
 24675
 ```
+### Corpus Alignment
+In order to align the extracted sentences from Wikipedia, we need to provide a white-spaced list of languages via the `-l` argument; a corpus_folder, `-f`; a save path, `-s`; and the path to the LASER repository.
+LASER will normally reside in your home folder, that is, `$LASER='$HOME/LASER'`

+    python 3 align.py \
+    -l [LANGUAGES] \
+    -f ../corpus_extraction/wiki
+    -s aligned/
+    -e $LASER/models/bilstm.93langs.2018-12-26.pt

 Number of lines after aligning.
 Take into account that for each person, there are 3 lines that don't contain
 sentences:
 *  `<doc>` and  `</doc>` (contains document metadata)